nicoespeon/abracadabra/README.md

 | Setting                      | Description                                | Default                             |
 | ---------------------------- | ------------------------------------------ | ----------------------------------- |
 | `abracadabra.ignoredFolders` | Folders where it won't propose Quick Fixes | `["node_modules", "dist", "build"]` |

+All refactorings that appear in Quick Fix suggestions can also be disabled in [your VS Code settings][vscode-settings] 🔥 (look for _Abracadabra_)

 ## Release Notes